 Locally, the Department of Health is your best resource for knowing what is happening in South Dakota.
 An update of cases in South Dakota can be found @ COVID-19 website, which will show a breakdown of current cases, by county.
 Mitigation strategies can be found @ https://www.cdc.gov/coronavirus/2019-ncov/downloads/php/CDC-Activities-Initiatives-for-COVID-19-Response.pdf.
 Nationally, an updated count can be found @ https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/us-cases-deaths.html.
 Worldwide, there have been confirmed cases in many countries, as well as several deaths.
 The number of cases continues to increase and can be found on the World Health Organization (WHO) website @ https://covid19.who.int/.

-There currently is no vaccine for the Coronavirus.
-In the event of a major outbreak in Davison County, those affected would be quarantined.
+In the event of a major outbreak of any disease in Davison County, those affected would be quarantined.
 The State Office of Emergency Management (OEM), the Department of Health (DOH), Davison County Emergency Management and other local officials will work with Avera to determine the extent of exposure to healthcare workers, emergency responders, and the general public.
 The Governor has the authority to declare a state of emergency and the State Secretary of Health shall enforce all rules, regulations, and orders of the State Board of Health.
-The President declared a National Emergency on March 13, 2020.
+For COVID-19, the President declared a National Emergency on March 13, 2020.
 The Governor also declared a state of emergency on March 13, 2020.

 Locally, County Commissioners may declare a state of emergency within the county when, in the judgment of the Commission, extraordinary measures are necessary to protect public peace, safety, and welfare.
 However, Commissioners have very limited ability to restrict residents or businesses.
 In an effort to limit person to person contact, Davison County Commissioners declared an emergency on March 14, 2020; requesting Department Supervisors/Elected Officials develop a staffing plan to allow all non-essential employees to work from home.
-This has since been changed and all employees are working in the office.
-Additional precautions have been established, such as providing desk shields, masks, thermometers, and hand sanitizing stations.
+This was soon changed, and all employees returned to working in the office.
+Additional precautions were established, such as providing desk shields, masks, thermometers, and hand sanitizing stations.
 All county buildings are cleaned daily and disinfected routinely; in accordance with https://www.cdc.gov/coronavirus/2019-ncov/community/guidance-business-response.html.

-The 2019–20 influenza season began early and currently influenza activity is very low in most parts of the country; to include South Dakota.
+The 2019–20 influenza season began early and influenza activity was very low in most parts of the country; to include South Dakota, as COVID-19 was the main source of testing.
 For more on influenza & other public health issues subscribe to Epi listserv.
 You will receive weekly surveillance summaries of flu activity in South Dakota, and the national trends.
-The 2019-2020 confirmed cases are higher than any of the previous ten years; with several confirmed deaths.
+The 2019-2020 confirmed cases were higher than any of the previous ten years; with several confirmed deaths.
 Successful flu vaccines reduce doctor’s visits for flu illnesses.
-Nationally, the CDC estimates that so far this season there have been 39-56 million flu illnesses, 410,000-740,000 hospitalizations and 24,000-62,000 deaths from the flu; which can be found @ https://www.cdc.gov/flu/about/burden/preliminary-in-season-estimates.htm.
-The percentage of deaths attributed to pneumonia and influenza has been above the epidemic threshold.
+Nationally, the CDC estimates illnesses, hospitalizations and deaths can be found @ https://www.cdc.gov/flu/about/burden/preliminary-in-season-estimates.htm.
 The differences between Influenza (Flu) and COVID-19 can be found @ https://www.cdc.gov/flu/symptoms/flu-vs-covid19.htm#table.

-Exposure-People who have been in close contact with someone who has COVID-19 should notify their supervisor, as well as follow the following guidelines.
-The supervisor will inform the Human Resource Department/Auditor’s Office.
+Exposure-People who have been in close contact with someone who has COVID-19 should notify their supervisor, who in turn will inform the Human Resource Department.
+The exposed person should follow the current CDC Guidelines.

 Symptoms-People with COVID-19 have had a wide range of symptoms reported, ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: